EternalllZM/Packager/README.md

 ## Windows

 1. Download Packager content
-2. Run Dolphin.exe once so that it may generate necessary folders.
+2. Run Dolphin Emulator once so that it may generate necessary folders.
 3. Set your game file paths, and other settings as needed.
 4. Right click ```Packager.ps1```, run with Powershell, then have it Patch Dolphin.
    - For those using OneDrive folder redirection, use ```Packager_OneDrive.ps1``` instead.